PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 This is all we need to now test that the movement of our opponents are being updated.
 If you play with the update-rate of the *SendTankMovement()* Coroutine, you will find that this method gets erratic when the updates are very slow.

 <q>**Important!
 Note 1:** This is only one way to perform predictive movement and dead-reckoning in your game.
-It is worth looking up which formula suits your game best, because latency and the nature of your game (that is, action, turn-based, and so on) will have a huge impact on how you will interpolate movement. **Note 2:** It is also worth noting that very often in network programming, the server is the one that calculates positions and broadcasts updates.
-In this case, you would send the movement packets to the server, the server would preform these calculations and send the calculated position back to all other players.</q>
+It's worth looking up which formula suits your game best, because latency and the nature of your game (that is, action, turn-based, and so on) will have a huge impact on how you will interpolate movement. **Note 2:** It is also worth noting that very often in network programming, the server is the one that calculates positions and broadcasts updates.
+In this case, you would send the movement packets to the server, the server would perform these calculations, and send the calculated position back to all other players.</q>

 ![](img/RTGame/21.png)